Enforcing Katz and PageRank Centrality Measures in Complex Networks: Numerical examples

 Examining the perturbation patterns in Fig.~\ref{fig:pr_pattern}, we see that the TDSP algorithm alters fewer entries in the dense probability matrix for both pattern choices.
 However, restricting changes to the sparse part of the matrix results in more non-zero elements.

 Regarding the norms of the perturbations (Fig.~\ref{fig:pr_norms_and_sign_bug}), our method, which acts only on the adjacency matrix, results in a significantly larger perturbation.
 This perturbation is considerably reduced when applied to the entire stochastic matrix.
 Furthermore, since the method implemented in TSDP uses the commercial solver GUROBI for optimization, for completeness in the tests we also report our algorithm in which we replace the IPM described in Section~\ref{sec:ipm-solve} with the appropriate GUROBI routine.
-We observe that the latter implementation reaches a smaller perturbation in the face of a higher number of nonzero entries.
-Importantly, the perturbation induced on the adjacency matrix by the TSDP method, $G + \Delta_{\text{TDSP}} - (1-\alpha)\mathbf{1}\mathbf{v}^T$, when applied to the dense stochastic matrix $G$, produces unacceptable negative edge weights, as indicated by the red crosses in Fig.~\ref{fig:pr_norms_and_sign_bug}.
+We observe that the latter implementation reaches a smaller perturbation {at the price of producing a higher number of nonzero entries, cfr., Fig.~\ref{fig:pr_pattern} and Fig.~\ref{fig:pr_norms_and_sign_bug}.
+This might be probably attributed to the fact that, due to the non-uniqueness of the solution, the two solvers converge to different solutions: one that promotes the optimization of the perturbation norm (GUROBI) and one that promotes the optimization of the $1$-norm (IPM).} Importantly, the perturbation induced on the adjacency matrix by the TSDP method, $G + \Delta_{\text{TDSP}} - (1-\alpha)\mathbf{1}\mathbf{t}^{\top}$, when applied to the dense stochastic matrix $G$, {with either the pattern of $G$ or the pattern of $I+A$,} produces unacceptable negative edge weights, as indicated by the red crosses in Fig.~\ref{fig:pr_norms_and_sign_bug}.